Are You Handling Your Reptile Too Much?

 Many experienced keepers handle less as their husbandry improves because a reptile that feels secure doesn’t need to be removed from its environment to be well cared for!

-If your reptile is eating well, exploring its enclosure, basking confidently, and displaying natural behaviors, you’re doing it right.
+If your reptile is eating well, exploring its enclosure, basking confidently, and displaying natural behaviors, you’re likely doing it right!

 Your reptile doesn't need to be handled to be fulfilled, and as you now know, it can sometimes do more harm than good.

-Reptile keeping isn’t about interaction.
-It’s about providing an environment for the animal to thrive without the need for us hovering over them constantly.
+Reptile keeping is about providing an environment for the animal to thrive without the need for us hovering over them constantly.